ZeroLikviz/godot_plugin-neural-network/README.md

+DOCUMENTATION IS NOT USEFUL ANYMORE.
+I will create new documentation about 18-19-th of February.
+-
+TODO:
+- add user friendly functions to GPUNNET class
+- create new documentation

 The add-on provides 2 classes: NNET and RLNNET.
 NNET stands for NeuralNet Toolkit, while RLNNET stands for Reinforcement Learning NeuralNet Toolkit.

 The distinction between NNET and RLNNET is as follows: NNET employs back propagation for training, whereas RLNNET utilizes reinforcement learning.